 Our community comprises the University of Toronto, which includes three campuses, eighteen academic divisions and 125 appointing units, as well as nine affiliated hospitals.
 With ten separate employers who have different policies and practices comes both the challenge of significant inter-institutional coordination and the strength of different approaches in implementing complementary actions to advance equity, diversity and inclusion.
 The affiliated hospitals with five or more Chairs are each developing their own institutional Action Plans in conjunction with this U of T Action Plan, including their own objectives and processes aimed at removing barriers and increasing representation of the four designated groups among their Chairholders.
 Those hospitals will also monitor their own progress toward meeting these objectives.

 In addition to the wide array of institutional initiatives and resources for advancing equity, diversity and inclusion as part of the University’s culture, the Vice-President Research & Innovation, and Strategic Initiatives has recently appointed a new Associate Vice-President, Institutional Strategic Initiatives (AVP-ISI).
 The AVP-ISI will serve as a champion of the Canadian Dimensions Charter and work with senior staff members in the Office of the Vice-President Research & Innovation, and Strategic Innovations to create education and resources for divisional leaders to ensure widespread institutional adoption of best practices in EDI in research and innovation.
 The AVP-ISI will also serve as the inaugural Chair of a standing Committee on Equity, Diversity and Inclusion in Research and Innovation.
-Working in synergy with initiatives developed in the Divisions of the Vice-President, Research and Innovation; the Vice-President & Provost; and the Vice-President, Human Resources & Equity, as well as the academic divisions, the Committee will advise the Vice-President on strategies and practices that promote equity and diversity, fulfill sponsor requirements for EDI and foster a culture of inclusion in the University’s research community.
+Working in synergy with initiatives developed in the Divisions of the Vice-President, Research and Innovation; the Vice-President & Provost; and the Vice-President, People Strategy, Equity & Culture, as well as the academic divisions, the Committee will advise the Vice-President on strategies and practices that promote equity and diversity, fulfill sponsor requirements for EDI and foster a culture of inclusion in the University’s research community.
 In consultation with senior leadership, the academic divisions, the University community, and the affiliated hospitals, the Committee will provide guidance on plans to sustain and expand current EDI initiatives relevant to research and innovation, including—but not limited to—the forty-nine recommendations of the Equity and Diversity in Research and Innovation Working Group Report.
 The Committee will hold its inaugural meeting in October 2019.

 Targets for the CRC program are set nationally for the federally designated groups.
 Full information on the determination of these targets can be found on the CRC website.
 The University of Toronto will continue to meet and exceed the following representation targets set by the CRC Program, based on our current count of 263 filled Chairs for U of T campuses and affiliated hospitals: